-This report contains data from the twentieth through twenty-second year of surveillance of BLLs in Michigan.
-It provides detailed data on individuals, who were $\geq$ 16 years old, whose blood lead was tested in Michigan in 2017 through 2019 and whose BLLs were $\geq$ 5 μg/dL.
+This report contains data from the twenty-third year through twenty-fourth year of surveillance of BLLs in Michigan.
+It provides detailed data on individuals, who were $\geq 16$ years old, whose blood lead was tested in Michigan in 2020 through 2021 and whose BLLs were $\geq 5 \mu g/dL$ .
 It provides annual trend data going back to 1998.

 BLLs, including those of children, have been monitored by the State since 1992.
 From 1992 to 1995, laboratories performing analyses of blood lead levels, primarily of children, voluntarily submitted reports to the State.
-The State of Michigan health department (called the Michigan Department of Community Health until May 2015 when it was renamed the Department of Health and Human Services (MDHHS)) promulgated regulations effective October 11, 1997, that require laboratories to submit reports of both children and adults for any blood testing for lead to the MDHHS.
+The State of Michigan health department (called the Michigan Department of Community Health until May 2015 when it was renamed the Department of Health and Human Services (MDHHS)) promulgated regulations effective October 11, 1997, that required laboratories to submit reports of both children and adults for any blood testing for lead to the MDHHS.
 Coincident with the promulgation of this regulation in 1997, Michigan received federal funding from the National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control and Prevention (CDC) to monitor adult BLLs as part of the ABLES program.
 The NIOSH ABLES surveillance program defines "adults" as individuals 16 years or older.
 The Michigan ABLES program adopted the NIOSH ABLES definition of the adults.
 Up to 41 states established lead registries through the ABLES program for surveillance of adult lead absorption, primarily based on reports of BLLs from clinical laboratories.
 Because of cutbacks in funding, 28 states currently participate.
 The most recent report of U.S. adult blood lead surveillance, published in the Morbidity and Mortality Weekly Report, October 14, 2016 / 63(55):59-65, is in Appendix A (1).